Existential Therapy: History, Key Elements, Benefits, Effectiveness

 Existential therapy proposes that anxiety is a constant inevitability of life.
 Anxiety is seen as ever-present in the background of life and is conceptualized as being different from fear, which has a direct and clear cause.

 Kierkegaard connected anxiety to freedom; because people have the freedom to make choices, they also have the freedom to make choices that may inadvertently cause them to feel pain and loss.
 Heidegger connected anxiety to death and meaninglessness.
-When people realize that the things they believe to be intrinsic parts of themselves, like the ways they think and act, are in fact social constructs, it causes anxiety.
+When people realize that the things they believe to be intrinsic parts of themselves, like the ways they think and act, are social constructs, it causes anxiety.
 Existential therapy helps clients accept the inevitability of this anxiety.2

 How Does Existential Therapy Work?

-In existential therapy, experiences of anxiety, depression, or isolation are approached as natural phases of human development instead of as mental illnesses.8 Existential therapists believe that people experience roadblocks because of how they interact with the four existential issues identified by Yalom (i.e., death, isolation, meaninglessness, and freedom).
+In existential therapy, experiences of anxiety, depression, or isolation are approached as natural phases of human development instead of mental illnesses.8 Existential therapists believe that people experience roadblocks because of how they interact with the four existential issues identified by Yalom (i.e., death, isolation, meaninglessness, and freedom).
 When people confront these issues, they can be filled with feelings of anxiety—which practitioners of existential therapy believe may limit their self-awareness and result in long-term problems.1

 Conditions Treated by Existential Therapy